BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 + Refine, sort and filter search results to identify the most relevant datasets
 + Easily access more information about a single record

+Ensure users are presented with enough information to help them identify when to change, refine or continue with their search query

 ### 1. Number of results

+Help users identify if results are too many or too few, to indicate if a search requires additional filtering or refinement.

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/2-number_of_results.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/2-number_of_results.png" style="max-width: 452px;"/></a>

-*Information about the returned search should be presented to the user to help them identify when to change, refine or continue with their search query*

 </div>

 ### 2. Faceted search (by parent / child categories)

+Ensure users have access to glanceable information regarding the parent topic or category to help identify [dataset quality](main-content/pages/assess-dataset-relevance) and [relevance](main-content/pages/assess-dataset-relevance).

 <div class="image-container">

 <a href="/dd3-wireframes/_media/stage-3-results/3-faceted_search.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/3-faceted_search.png" data-no-zoom/></a>

-*Search field available for further refinement or for starting a new query*

 </div>

 ### 3. Remove filters
+Ensure users have effective tools to allow them to quickly remove applied filters

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/4-clear_filters.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/4-clear_filters.png" style="max-width: 300px;"/></a>

-*Users should be able to undo a selection quickly and easily*
 </div>

 ### 4. Sort by
+Ensure users have an effective way to change how results are sorted to help promote relevant results first

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/5-sort_by.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/5-sort_by.png" style="max-width: 232px;" data-no-zoom/></a>

-*Clear and precise sorting information should be made available to the user to arrange results to their preference*

 </div>

 ### 5. Apply filters

+Ensure users can quickly and easily apply filters to remove results that are not relevant to their search query

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/6-apply_filters.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/6-apply_filters.png" style="max-width: 304px;"/></a>

-*Users should be able to quickly and easily apply filters remove results that are not of relevance to their search query*

 </div>

 ### 6. Geospatial filter

+Geospatial presentation of results by preference of area should be made available for the user to refine their search to a specific location / spatial region

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/7b-presentation_of_results.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/7b-presentation_of_results.png" style="max-width: 299px;"/></a>

-*Geospatial presentation of results by preference of area should be made available for the user to refine their search to a specific location / spatial region*

 </div>

 ### 7. Results list

+Each result should show a title, description, publisher information, publication date, last updated, key meta data and licence type.
+There may be additional mechanisms to help identify higher quality datasets, such as crowdsourced user feedback forms and displaying information to distinguish (../../main-content/steps/assess-data-quality) search results.

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/7a-presentation_of_results.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/7a-presentation_of_results.png" data-no-zoom/></a>

-*Each record should show a title, description, publisher information and publication / update dates, key meta data, licence type and an option to feedback on the result*

 </div>

 <!-- ### 8.
 Pagination - TO ADD -->